Xdecosee/ar-data-insertion/README.md

+# [Update]

+7/9/2018: Mongodb has made changes to their documentation for Mongodb Stitch.
+Hence, the program may not run as expected.
+I will make the necessary changes to the code and update again.

 # Description
 This application part of a school project that I am working on.
 It is used for inserting **mock data** into a MongoDB Atlas database that I have.
 Real time insertion of data through this application will be displayed in the [Augmented Reality application](https://github.com/Xdecosee/ar-project) that I worked on.